SergiusTheBest/plog/README.md

 ```

 ###Logger severity checker
 In some cases there is a need to perform a group of actions depending on the current logger severity level.
 There is a special macro for that.
-It helps to minimize performance penalty when the log is inactive.
+It helps to minimize performance penalty when the logger is inactive.

 ```cpp
 IF_LOG(severity)